kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 > [!NOTE]
 Remember to provide one last final update to the Slack ([thread](#Create-a-thread-on-release-management)) and the release-cut GitHub [issue](#Release-cut-issue) after the announcement step

-To valorize the release stats required in the release cut issue, run this command:
+To collect the release stats required in the release cut issue, run this command:

 ```
 # date should be the previous release date